facebookincubator/velox/velox/docs/functions/presto/datetime.rst

 These functions support TIMESTAMP, DATE, and TIMESTAMP WITH TIME ZONE input types.

 For these functions, the input timestamp has range limitations on seconds and nanoseconds.
+Seconds should be in range [INT64_MIN/1000 - 1, INT64_MAX/1000], nanoseconds needs
+to be in range [0, 999999999].
 This behavior is different from Presto Java that allows arbitrary large timestamps.

 .. function:: day(x) -> bigint